What is an ENT (Ear Nose and Throat Doctor)?

-Medically Reviewed by Sabrina Felson, MD on July 16, 2023
+Medically Reviewed by Zilpah Sheikh, MD on August 17, 2023

 An ear, nose, and throat doctor (ENT) specializes in everything having to do with those parts of the body.
-They’re also called otolaryngologists.
+They even perform operations.
+They're also called otolaryngologists.

-Some historians believe this to be one of the oldest medical specialties in the United States.
-It started in the 1800s when doctors realized that a person’s ears, nose, and throat had delicately connected systems that required special knowledge.
+Some historians think ear doctors are the oldest medical specialties in the U.S. It started in the 1800s when doctors realized that a person's ears, nose, and throat had delicately connected systems that required special knowledge.

 ENTs deal with anything that has to do with the head, neck, and ears in adults and children, including: